klown/personal-data-server/src/database/README.md

 startDockerPostgres.sh
 ```

-If you wish to change, for example, the Postgres TCP port
+If you wish to change, for example, the Postgres TCP port `PGPORT`, execute
-`POSTGRESDB_LISTEN_PORT`, execute the script as follows:
+the script as follows:

 ```console
 export PGPORT=5433; startDockerPostgres.sh